-This alarm sound is active when the Stop Engine light is active (turned on by the engine).
+This alarm tone is active when the Stop Engine light is active (turned on by the engine).
 Examples of the conditions that would cause the alarm to sound are low oil pressure or high engine coolant temperature.
-Follow the procedure in the Emergency Section of this manual on page 2-3.

 Primary or Secondary Low Air Warning Alarm